zaius/docs/lib/learn/basics/02_how-it-works.md

 Once a pipeline completes it either has a *passed* or *failed* status.

-The workflow that wercker offers is roughly depicted below.

 ![image](/images/how-it-works.png)

 Once these steps have been completed your `build` has either passed or failed.
-If all went well you are ready to deploy your application to platforms such as Heroku, Amazon Web Services or other deploy target.
+If all went well you are ready to deploy your application to platforms such as [Heroku](http://heroku.com), [Amazon Web Services](http://aws.amazon.com) or other deploy targets.
 Similar to the build phase, the deployment part of the wercker [pipeline](/articles/introduction/pipeline.html) consists of [deploy steps](/articles/introduction/deploys.html).

 Continuously repeating these steps allows you and your team to work in small increments which are easier to debug and thus you are also